poonhill-short

 • Airport pickups and drops in a private vehicle

-• Tourist bus transportation between Kathmandu and Pokhara
+• Tourist bus transportation between Kathmandu and Pokhara (both directions)

-• Private transportation between Pokhara and Nayapul
+• Private transportation between Pokhara and the trek start/finish points

-• Staff costs including their salary, insurance, equipment, food and accommodation
+• All staff costs including salary, insurance, equipment, food, and accommodation

-• Medical kit (carried by your guide)
+• Medical kit carried by your guide throughout the trek

-• All government and local taxes
+• All government taxes and local fees

 What's Not Included

-• International airfare to and from Kathmandu
+• International flights to and from Kathmandu

 • Excess baggage charges